To be eligible for a skills assessment for migration purposes, you must be able to answer YES to the following

 Using a migration agent

 AVBC normally deals directly with applicants seeking an assessment of their qualifications.
 Australia’s privacy legislation prohibits AVBC from discussing your application with other people (i.e. a third party) unless you authorise us to do so.
-If you want someone, such as a family member, registered migration agent or legal practitioner to deal with AVBC on your behalf, you need to attach a letter or form signed by you authorising this person (by name) to act as your agent.
+If you want someone such as a family member, registered migration agent, a legal practitioner or “exempt person” to deal with AVBC on your behalf, you need to attach a letter or form signed by you authorising this person (by name) to act as your agent.

 Download Form No. 956 from the Department of Home affairs website.